-Attached are the proposals to amend the Property Tax Rules and Assessment Appeal Manual submitted by members of the BOE Rules Work Group of the California Association of Clerks and Election Officials (CACEO) that we discussed on the telephone earlier this week.
-Each proposal references the Interested Parties Meeting Agenda item number or numbers it relates to.
+Attached please find proposals to amend the Property Tax Rules and Assessment Appeal Manual, submitted by members of the BOE Rules Work Group of the California Association of Clerks and Election Officials (CACEO).
+We are submitting these proposals for Item L1 on the July 24, 2018 Board of Equalization meeting.